 One of the most powerful ways to put play first is to create a dedicated space for it.
 A space that’s separate from the playground and the classroom, and one that’s been specially designed to focus on emotions, calming, and exploration – a Multi-Sensory Room.

 Sensory rooms are the perfect third space between play and learning for schools.
 They’re filled with purposely designed gadgets, aids and elements that help children understand themselves and their emotions.
 Sensory rooms represent a calming and controlled environment that’s safe for children to explore how they’re feeling; it’s neither over or under stimulating, giving them the perfect opportunity to focus on the present.

 - A Bubble Column: A vibrant visual centrepiece.
 It’s bright, colourful, easy to maintain, and after a few minutes of watching the bubbles rise and fall you’ll certainly feel relaxed.

 - Comfortable Seating: Sensory rooms are made for relaxation, so we make sure each space is filled with cosy seating.
 From squishy beanbags to weighted calming Sensit chairs, there are lots of comfortable options available.

-There’s a lot that we can do to battle the back to school blues; it makes sense that sensory is the best place to start!
+We can do a lot to battle the back to school blues; it makes sense that sensory is the best place to start!

-If you’d like any more information about the benefits of sensory play in schools then please get in touch by giving us a call on 01270 766660, getting in touch on social media @RhinoSensoryUK or emailing email@example.com
+If you’d like any more information about the benefits of sensory play in schools, please get in touch by giving us a call on 01270 766660, getting in touch on social media @RhinoSensoryUK or emailing email@example.com.